 While you won't find Uber or other ride-sharing companies in Aruba (all taxis are government-regulated), it's fairly easy to flag down a taxi, especially in popular tourist areas.

-There are 6 mobile network operators and also quite a number of internet service providers in Aruba.
+There are over 0 mobile network operators and about 0 internet service providers in Aruba.
 You can checkout the

 and also details about each of them.